 Golden Laced Polish Chicken Egg Production

-Golden laced Polish chickens are exhibition birds and are primarily raised for ornamental purposes or as pets but they are also capable of laying a moderate number of eggs.
+Golden laced Polish chickens are exhibition birds and are primarily raised for ornamental purposes.
+They are also capable of laying a moderate number of eggs.

 These chickens start laying eggs at around 5 to 6 months of age and lay persistently once they start laying.
 Start giving them complete layer feed when they’re 18 to 20 weeks old.
 This helps them get all the nutrients they need to begin laying eggs.